 1. First, you activate your target issue by focusing your attention on it.
 Try and identify the location or area in your body where you actually feel your problem and allow yourself to fully experience it.
 For example, your anxiety about driving in busy city traffic and the feeling of nausea in the pit of your stomach that arises.
 This activates the corresponding areas of the brain involved in this pattern of worrying thoughts, images, emotions, and physical feelings.

-2. Next, you switch the BAUD on and balance the sound in your earphones by turning the right and left Volume control knobs (lower two knobs) on the BAUD until the sound you hear is moderately loud (not deafening) and perfectly equal in both ears so that it seems centred in your head.
-The BAUD audio tone is a full square wave that is typically perceived as unpleasant or even somewhat irritating and designed to elicit an amygdala-based emotional arousal.
+2. Next, you switch the BAUD on and balance the sound in your earphones by turning the right and left Volume control knobs (lower two knobs) on the BAUD until the sound you hear is moderately loud (not deafening but so low that you can ignore it) and perfectly equal in both ears so that it seems centered in your head.
+The BAUD audio tone is a full square wave that is typically perceived as unpleasant or even somewhat irritating "buzzing" and designed to elicit an amygdala-based emotional arousal.

-3. Next, you slowly tune the Pitch or Arousal frequency of the BAUD (upper right pitch knob) until you feel the sound connect to either the body location of your problem— or, more importantly with your emotions themselves.
+3. Next, you slowly tune the Pitch or Arousal frequency of the BAUD (upper right pitch knob) until you feel the sound connect to, or resonate with, either the body location of your problem— or, more importantly with your emotions themselves.
 Usually you will experience both at once and a noticeable intensification of your target feeling (e.g., anxiety, craving, pain, etc.).
 This is true whether the target feeling is emotional, an impulse or craving, or a physical sensation such as pain.

 4. After you have found the proper Pitch setting, continue to focus your attention on your problem feelings as you slowly turn the upper left Disruptor knob on the BAUD until you reach a place where the sound seems to neutralize or reduce your problem feeling (e.g., anxiety) you are focusing on.
 This indicates you are affecting the targeted neural areas of the brain.
 In the same way that you might tune-in a radio station, you may turn the Disruptor knob past this point and then go back, to confirm this is the strongest neutralizing point.
 The BAUD will be effective over a certain frequency range, not just one point, but tuning as precisely as you can will help maximize results.

 5. Lastly, you should continue to try to keep the target problem active by continually bringing it to mind and, therefore, keeping the neural activity going in the targeted brain areas.
-Try and do this for anywhere from 10 to 20 minutes after you have found the Disruptor frequency that reduces the targeted feeling before turning the BAUD off and ending the session.
+Try and do this for anywhere from 10 to 15 minutes after you have found the Disruptor frequency that reduces the targeted feeling before turning the BAUD off and ending the session.
+Allowing yourself to settle into slow (eg., one complete breath every 10-11 seconds), smooth and rhythmic breathing from the belly during these last 10-15 minutes of the BAUD session can add significantly to the effectiveness of the response.

 The BAUD works most strongly on these active brain areas, and in a short time, there is usually a marked reduction in the problem’s level of intensity.
-The key to successfully using the BAUD is to awaken and focus on the feeling state that is associated with your problem.
+The key to successfully using the BAUD is to awaken and focus on the feeling state that is associated with your problem-- You must feel it to heal it.
 This includes both the physical and emotional feelings connected with your problem.
-A typical BAUD session may last from 15-30 minutes.
+A typical BAUD session may last from 20-30 minutes.

 Based on results seen to date, it is believed that the BAUD is able to stimulate a parasympathetic response that brings the targeted neural circuits out of an aroused, or hyperactive state.
-BAUD results appear to be lasting and suggest that unwanted neural patterns are disrupted and reorganized toward a normalization of neural functioning.
+BAUD effects are not just a momentary distraction.
+Quantitative EEG, LORETA, and fMRI brain imaging shows positive neural functional changes both during BAUD sessions and persisting long after.
+Patients also report enduring relief following successful BAUD therapy.

 New research is showing that BAUD works by a unique acoustical stimulation that inhibits the reconsolidation of overstimulated (i.e., problem) neural pathways in the limibic system (i.e., subcortical region for emotional processing) -- especially in the amygdala (i.e., fear center) -- while they are activated.
 It appears to safely stimulate a neural "reset" of the sensitized neural circuit in the brain.